Pets aren’t just for the young and working.

 Sydney Dogs and Cats Home: https://sydneydogsandcatshome.org/

 Overall, adopting a pet is a proven way for seniors to stay active in both body and mind.
-And while there are certain factors to consider beforehand, it can be a decision which brings light into the lives of animals and humans.
+The best pet for the elderly really depends on their situation and what they are capable of handling.
+After considering these factors, it can be a decision which brings a lot of light into the lives of both themselves and their newfound companion!

 Want to know more about the benefits of pets for those in care?
 Find out more here.

 Ballinger, Barbara.
 (2022).
 The Healing Power of Pets for Seniors.
 Aging Care. https://www.agingcare.com/articles/benefits-of-elderly-owning-pets-113294.htm

 Australian Seniors.
 (2017) Benefits of owning a pet for over 50s.
 Australian Seniors. https://www.seniors.com.au/pet-insurance/discover/seniors-benefit-owning-pets